Case Studies

 This is a really effective means of seeing your products in action.
 Provide your products to your influencers who can then film a tutorial or a review of your products.
 This way you can encourage brand awareness and authenticity.

-Though only 30% of Influencers say they always sign a collaboration agreement, it’s still a good thing to ask for.
-It gives you the chance to define certain items such as the terms and conditions of the work for both parties, what the influencer commits to, and how they will benefit in return.
+A collaboration agreement gives you the chance to define certain items such as the terms and conditions of the work for both parties, what the influencer commits to, and how they will benefit in return.
 If you can, write it up and get it signed.
 One of these conditions could be to clarify in each collaborative post that there is a product or service being advertised.

 If you’re simply sending products to Micro-influencers to be sampled and hopefully featured, then you likely don’t need to send an agreement.
 For bigger features, with payment, then you should definitely push for this model.